civo/cli/README.md

 $ civo kubernetes create my-first-cluster
 Created Kubernetes cluster my-first-cluster
 ```

 #### Adding pools the cluster

 You can add more pools to your cluster live (obviously 1 is the minimum) while the cluster is running.
-It takes the name of the cluster (or the ID), the parameter of `--nodes` which is the new number of nodes to run and `--size` wish is the size of the pool,
+It takes the name of the cluster (or the ID), the parameter of `--nodes` which is the new number of nodes to run and `--size` which is the size of the pool,
-if `--node` and `--size` are not expecify will be use the default values.
+if `--node` and `--size` are not expecified, the default values will be used.

 ```sh
 civo kubernetes node-pool create my-first-cluster